-- Since the framework is open-source, it can be acquired for free, which reduces the cost of development
+- Since Ionic is open-source, it can be acquired for free, which reduces the cost of development

 - It is easier for developers to learn how it works

-- The build-in tools allow for easy maintenance
+- The built-in tools allow for easy maintenance

 - It features a large community of users